sdercolin/vlabeler/README.md

 ## Get started

 1. Click `New project..`
-1. Select a folder containing your sample files
+2. Select a folder containing your sample files
-1. If you don't want to save vLabeler files (project file, processed wav files etc.) in the sample folder, change the `Working directory`
+3. Change `Project localtion` and `Project name` if you would like
-1. Change `Project name` if you would like
+4. Change `Cache directory` if you would like to save the cache files (rendered images, processed wav files etc.) somewhere else
-1. Select a labeler (e.g. UTAU oto labeler if you are editing UTAU oto)
+5. Select a labeler (e.g. UTAU oto labeler if you are editing UTAU oto)
-1. Select a label file template and its encoding (e.g. a pre-filled oto file), or leave it blank to use the default template (not recommended)
+6. Select a label file template and its encoding (e.g. a pre-filled oto file), or leave it blank to use the default template (not recommended)
-1. If you don't have a template file, select a template generator along with input file which it requires
+7. If you don't have a template file, select a template generator along with input file which it requires
-1. Click `OK` and start editing
+8. Click `OK` and start editing
-1. Click `Export` in the menu to get the edited label file
+9. Click `Export` in the menu to get the edited label file

 ## Available keyboard/mouse actions